rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 > This is a fairly structured guide with references to exact filenames and sections of text to be added.

 ### Part 1 - Tests in our Pipeline
 > _In this part we will get familiar with the layout of our tests.
-We will also improve the pipeline created already by adding some unit tests for the frontend & backend along with some end to end tests (e2e) to validate the full solution_
+We will also improve the pipeline created already by adding some unit tests for the front end & backend along with some end to end tests (e2e) to validate the full solution_

 #### 1a - FE Unit tests
-> In this exercise we will execute our test for the frontend locally.
+> In this exercise we will execute our test for the front end locally.
 Once verified we will add them to Jenkins.

 2. Before linking our automated testing to the pipeline we'll first ensure the tests run locally.
 Change to the `todolist-fe` directory and run `test`.
 ```bash